An imbalance or abuse of power, status and privilege is the underlying dynamic underrepresented groups experience.

 We are also open to having others in C-suite roles attend if that level is available and interested in this for personal development.
 However, the main goal is to get to people who lead large teams and are responsible for shaping culture in their office.

-The 3-day workshop will run each day from 9am - 5pm and will be offered as an:
+The 3-day workshop will run each day from 9am - 5pm.

-Note: We will be adding more cities and date options for the 3-day workshop in 2019.
+We will be adding more cities and date options for the leadership workshop in 2019.

 Day 1: Courageous Conversations About Race, led by Glenn Singleton